Editorial

 The best Parisian bars are old-school.
 You go for history, not innovation.
 The bartenders execute classics perfectly because they've made the same drink 10,000 times.
 A Negroni here is ceremonial.
 Expect to pay €14-18, and understand that you're paying for the building and the ritual as much as the drink.

 Amsterdam has excellent brown cafes and craft cocktail spots in the Jordaan district, but the scene lacks the maturity of the top three.
 Copenhagen's cocktail bars are beautifully designed, but they lean heavily into Nordic minimalism at the expense of warmth.
 Milan's bar scene is sophisticated but tethered to a stuffy formality that doesn't encourage relaxation.
 For a venue-level breakdown across the continent, our editors' ranked list of 25 best cocktail bars in Europe covers the strongest individual venues city by city.
+For a broader look at how these cities stack up across all bar categories, not just cocktails, see our guide to the best European cities for nightlife.

 In Barcelona, start in the Gòtic Quarter for atmosphere, move to El Born for technique, and finish with the rooftop views at El Nacional.
 The city is small enough that you can hit three bars in an evening without rushing.

 The bars we've listed open at 5pm or 6pm on most days.
 Most stay open until midnight or 1am on weekends.
 Always check ahead during summer, when European bartenders take extended holidays.
-The best time to visit is April through June or September through November—warm weather without the August tourism rush.
+The best time to visit is April through June or September through November, warm weather without the August tourism rush.